A Neuromodulable Current-Mode Silicon Neuron for Robust and Adaptive Neuromorphic Systems

 \subsection{Implementation of current-mode circuit blocks}

-To implement the current-mode low-pass filters required by the mixed-feedback architecture presented in~\cref{subsec:modelintro}, we use the \gls{dpi} circuit~\cite{bartolozzi_ultra_2006} shown in \cref{fig:DPI_circuit}.
-The \gls{dpi} has become a staple in analog and mixed-signal neuromorphic systems due to its compact design, low power operation, and tunable gain and timescale.
+To implement current-mode low-pass filters, we use the \gls{dpi} circuit~\cite{bartolozzi_ultra_2006} shown in \cref{fig:DPI_circuit}.
+The \gls{dpi} has become a staple in analog and mixed-signal neuromorphic systems due to its compact design, low-power operation, and tunable gain and timescale.